-Although 2020 social gatherings were less and looked very different, the Florissant Police Department was still able to stay engaged in the community.
+Despite the pandemic the Florissant Police Department was still able to stay safely engaged in the community.

 The Florissant Police Department has an established history of community policing practices.
 The department encouraged officers to initiate activities such as foot patrols and citizen contacts.
-This tradition of community involvement has formally developed to include average approximation.

-include every component of the organization.
+This tradition of community involvement has formally developed to include every component of the organization.
 Our community policing activities are the foundation by which we carry out our mission.

 In early 2017 the men and women of the Florissant Police Department began volunteering their time helping a local food pantry unload the monthly food delivery.
-In 2020 they continued their efforts for the fourth consecutive year.
+In 2021 they continued their efforts for the fifth consecutive year.